Projects

 Self-knowledge––specifically, knowledge of our own thoughts, beliefs, desires, and experiences––poses problems central to philosophy of mind, epistemology, phenomenology, psychology, and ethics.
 It also raises difficult questions concerning the object of self-knowledge, the importance of self-knowledge to moral agency, responsibility, and decision-making, and the impact that various forms of moral and mental cultivation can have on self-knowledge.
 These questions arise in a variety of the world’s great intellectual traditions, including the many philosophical traditions of India, and of Western cognitive science and its allied philosophy of mind.
 The best approach to these problems is therefore interdisciplinary and cross-cultural.

-In the summer of 2018 I will be co-directing (with Jay Garfield and Evan Thompson) an NEH Summer Institute on "Self-Knowledge in Eastern and Western Philosophies".
-This Institute for College and University Professors is designed to provide a multi-disciplinary and cross-cultural forum for examine a series of core issues concerning the problem of self-knowledge.
+In the summer of 2018 I co-directed (with Jay Garfield and Evan Thompson) an NEH Summer Institute on "Self-Knowledge in Eastern and Western Philosophies".
+This Institute for College and University Professors was designed to provide a multi-disciplinary and cross-cultural forum for examining a series of core issues concerning the problem of self-knowledge.

-→ Please continue to the Institute site for details about the project, eligibility, and the application process.
+→ Please continue to the Institute site for details about this project.

 Investigating Consciousness